stappersg/vBook/src/dev/plugins/plugins.md

 `cargo generate` created a basic Rust project called `vsmtp-plugin-awesome`.
 It contains a `module_entrypoint` function that returns a [Rhai module](https://rhai.rs/book/language/modules/index.html).
 Once this plugin is imported in vSMTP via the Rhai `import` statement, the
 `module_entrypoint` function is called and the returned Rhai module is used to extend `.vsl` scripts.

-> The `module_entrypoint` function must be present in your crate, otherwise vSMTP will not run your plugin.
+> The `module_entrypoint` function must be present in the crate, otherwise vSMTP will not run the plugin.

 ```toml
 {{#include vsmtp-plugin-awesome/Cargo.toml}}
 ```
 <p class="ann"> Generated Cargo.toml file </p>

-Has you can see in the manifest file generated for the project, the configured crate type is `cdylib`.
+Has specified in the manifest file generated for the project, the configured crate type is `cdylib`.

 ```toml
 {{#include vsmtp-plugin-awesome/Cargo.toml:9}}
 ```

-With this option your crate can be compiled into a dynamic library, and vSMTP can access your plugin via the `module_entrypoint` function at runtime.
+With this option, the crate can be compiled into a dynamic library, and vSMTP can access the plugin via the `module_entrypoint` function at runtime.

 <!-- markdown-link-check-disable-next-line -->
 [ahash]: https://crates.io/crates/ahash